Art Galleries, Paintings in Smithfield, NC

-The Ava Gardner Museum in Smithfield held a rich selection of artifacts of the late actress, who grew up in Johnston County.
-The biggest draw might have been her beautiful screen costumes, especially a black evening dress from the film The Great Sinner, according to former curator Todd Johnson.
-An intriguing part of the overall collection was the many portraits of her created by Dutch artist Bert Pfeiffer.
+The Ava Gardner Museum in Smithfield holds a rich selection of artifacts of the late actress, who grew up in Johnston County.
+The biggest draws might be her beautiful screen costumes, especially a black evening dress from the film The Great Sinner, according to former curator Todd Johnson.
+An intriguing part of the overall collection are the many portraits of her created by Dutch artist Bert Pfeiffer.

 “He began painting Ava Gardner from movie stills as a very young man in 1948,” says Johnson.
 “He never met her, but he continued to paint her portrait for more than 50 years, using publicity photos and other images.”

 Gardner herself appreciated Pfeiffer's work, as three of his portraits hung in her London home prior to her death in 1990.